 The types and characteristics of the materials employed in architecture and construction and the applications suited to their various properties.
 Criteria for the assessment of materials their application properties.

 |K3VO – Construction 3 Lecture I Bacherlor – 5.
 Semester

-Handling of a complex architectural-constructive design task, which will be elaborated through to implementation and detailed planning, following the individual practice-related planning phases.
+Handling of a simple architectural-constructive design task, which will be elaborated through to implementation and detailed planning following individual practice-related planning phases.

 |Mat3SE – Materialisation 3 Project viewing I Master – Elective subject

-Following research, analysis and evaluation of building materials, building method and architectural design, students will view projects under construction accompanied by the planners.
+Following research, analysis and evaluation of building materials, building method, architectural design, use, urban integration, etc., students will view the completed projects accompanied by the planners.
 The projects in Austria and neighbouring countries are projects of prime architectural quality.

 |AmSSE – Working with steel I Master – Elective subject

 The aim of this course is to familiarise students with a material that is being used for an increasing range of applications in architecture and its properties by engaging in a fundamental analysis.
 On the basis of their own design, they will review appropriate use and technical options for realisation.
 The possibility of “hands-on” work will ensure that students handle this material with a conscious attitude and knowledge.

 |ManUVU – Management methods and business management I Master –

 Steps in developing an architectural project to realisation.